The Lower Merion Soccer Club is the result of the merger of four small soccer

 Harold Goldner became the newest LMSC Officer, taking over as head of the Boys Travel Team Program.

 Former LMSC player Suzie Grech was selected as a goalkeeper for Spain's Under 18 Women's National Team.
-Grech, the daughter of
+Grech, the

 long time LMSC coach Jo Grech, holds dual citizenship.
 She also served as the intramural referee assignor for many years.
 Grech